gelilaa/acme-web-design/development-strategy.md

 ## 2-showcase

-In this branch I add the main part of the website add a background image and style it
+In this branch I add  a section for a background image and style it.

 ### HTML
 - Add html mark-up sections